Tasmanian Propolis: Why the World's Cleanest Rainforest Produces the Purest Propolis

 How it shows up in our portfolio

-EAORON's Propolis series (Propolis Cream, Propolis Eye Cream, Propolis Mask, Honey Essence Lotion) is built on Tasmanian propolis as the lead active, combined with manuka honey and royal jelly.
-All SKUs are manufactured in Australia under GMP, with the cream SKU listed with the TGA.
-Suitable for sensitive, reactive, and post-sun skin.
+EAORON's Propolis series (Propolis Cream, Propolis Eye Cream, Propolis Mask, Honey Essence Lotion) is formulated around Tasmanian propolis, combined with manuka honey and royal jelly.
+All SKUs are manufactured in Australia under GMP.
+Where individual SKUs hold regulatory listings, those are reflected on the product label — refer to the packaging for any registered claim details.
+Patch-test before first use if you have sensitive or reactive skin.

 References